Autism in Jaws

 At 7, my grandfather introduced me to Jaws, giving me (a copy of) the book.
 That very night, I watched the movie directed by Steven Spielberg with him and my grandmother.
 Surprisingly, I never screamed or shouted fearfully.
 Despite feeling tense while watching it, I was encouraged to stay and witness the climactic battle between the three heroes and the shark.
 The score by John Williams added to the experience, representing the presence of the unseen shark.
 Reading the book later, I realized that movies often differ from their adapted books.

-When I was 17, I discovered that Jaws had always been my favourite film, even though I hadn’t realized it.
-As I watched documentaries about its making and found connections to famous people I admire, I embraced the belief that a movie’s success shouldn’t determine its value.
-If it offers a great story, it’s worth watching repeatedly.
+When I was 17, I discovered that Jaws had always been my favourite film, even though I had not realized it and by 22 I was proud to place it among my favourite movies.
+As I watched documentaries about the making of the movie and found connections to famous people I admire, I embraced the belief that a movie’s success should not determine its value.
+If it offers a great story, it is worth watching repeatedly.
 Later, I had the fortune of seeing an interview with Benchley, the author of the book in Singapore, a place dear to my heart.
-Interestingly, the film adaptation of another Benchley novel, The Deep, did not do as well as Jaws, but I still loved it, especially its remake Into the Blue, released on the 30th anniversary of Jaws.
+Interestingly, the film adaptation of another Benchley novel, The Deep, did not do as well as Jaws, but I still loved it, especially its remake Into the Blue, released on the 30th anniversary of Jaws (although the remake was another flop but much like Jaws represented a symbol of survival in my opinion).
 Additionally, other box office hits like Schindler’s List and Driving Miss Daisy (which by happenstance are connected to Jaws in different ways since Spielberg directed Schindler’s List and the producers of Jaws also produced Driving Miss Daisy), are also movies I consider worth watching again.

 Being an autistic person, movies are a major interest of mine.
 Despite being a selective viewer, I believe that any movie with a captivating story is worth watching, regardless of its success.
 The production of Jaws is as famous as the film itself.
 Due to the limited technology available at the time, the mechanical effects used for the shark often malfunctioned, causing delays and exceeding the budget.
 This aspect of the movie’s production inspired me to write about my own autistic experiences (because I thought I saw Autistic patterns in the making of the movie), which I would like to share.
 Discovering my autism at the age of 13, I believe that earlier knowledge would have prevented some of the challenges I faced, but I am proud of my identity as an autistic individual.